cedar-policy/cedar-docs/docs/json-est.md

     }
 ]
 ```
-# annotations
+# `annotations`

-annotations, if present, must be a JSON object.
+Annotations, if present, must be a JSON object.
 The keys and values, which must all be strings, correspond to the Cedar annotation keys and values on the policy.

-# entity
+# `entity`

 This object has a value that specifies the Cedar `type` and unique `id` of a single entity.

 ```
 "entity": { "type": "User", "id": "12UA45" }
 ```

-# entities
+# `entities`

 This object is a JSON array or list of objects.
 Each entry in the list is a  each with a value that specifies the `type` and `id` of the entity.

 ```